conduktor/conduktor-docs/docs/platform/troubleshooting/logs-configuration.md

 | `CDK_ROOT_LOG_COLOR`  | `true`        | Flag to enable color in logs when possible |

 ### Per module log configuration
+The following environment variables are used to configure Conduktor Platform logs per module.

 | ENV                                 | Default value        |                                                                                           |
 |-------------------------------------|----------------------|-------------------------------------------------------------------------------------------|
 | `PLATFORM_STARTUP_LOG_LEVEL`        | `INFO`               | Setup process logs level set to INFO and switch to DEBUG if `CDK_ROOT_LOG_LEVEL` is DEBUG |